Can I get local authority-funded care in my home?

 Home care fees can vary according to where you live in the UK and the type of care you need.

-Equity release can release capital to help pay for care at home, but it isn’t suitable for everyone.
-We explain the ...
+Equity release can unlock funds to help pay for home care, but it’s not suitable for everyone.
+Find the pros & cons.